ukadavid/Youverify_task/README.md

 # Youverify_task

-These are the answers to the problems
+All the task was done via JavaScript, and the each answers correspnds to question on the task.